 I have been working as a clinical psychologist since 2010 across a range of public, private, youth, and adult mental health and have experience with individual, group and couples therapy.
 I have trained in a range of therapies, however, my passion, both personally and professionally, is within the foundations of Acceptance and Commitment Therapy “ACT”.

-It is extremely important to Patch to be genuine in therapy and in life, and to create a trusting space with his clients.
-Patch wants change to happen and this trust and warmth facilitates honest and challenging work that enriches lives and decreases suffering in the long term.
-Patch works part-time splitting time with family/parenting and ‘life’ which helps him to invest in his work fully when there.
+It is extremely important to me to be genuine and to create a trusting and trustworthy relationship.
+I want change for my clients and change is difficult.
+Trust and warmth facilitates honest and at times challenging work that aims to enrich lives and decrease suffering in the long term.

 ACT is a versatile model and I use the underlying science and philosophical assumptions of ACT to work with a broad range of types of issues that may be experienced.
 I help to teach the ACT model to clients so they too have a foundation to approach life’s inevitable challenges with.
 I have particular interests in: relationships; psychotic-spectrum disorders; adjustment to life events; anxiety; OCD; body image and eating issues; and trauma.